 Condition Precedent vs Condition Subsequent

-The first thing to remember is that a condition can be written as either a condition precedent or a condition subsequent.
+There are two (2) distinct types of conditions, condition precedent and condition subsequent.
+A condition can technically be written as either a condition precedent or a condition subsequent.
 In other words, they're not different conditions, they're different methods of fulfillment - action vs inaction.

 You've likely seen this exact clause before.
-Condition precedents are the most common form in residential transactions.
+Condition precedent is the most common type of condition in residential real estate contracts.

-It requires the buyer to take positive action (provide written notice) failing which the agreement will terminate, therefore it's a condition precedent.
+It requires the buyer to take positive action (provide written notice) within a reasonable time, failing which the agreement will terminate, therefore it's a condition precedent.
 It requires an event to occur before the agreement can continue, hence precedent (to precede).

-Now let's look at the same condition, written as a condition subsequent:
+Let's look at the same condition as before, but written as a condition subsequent:

 You're less likely to have seen this condition clause written in an offer.